Scott Beard Leadership Circle

 Past BLC Cohorts by InstitutionHere’s the link (read only)

 COPLAC institutions have a different set of contexts for leadership than any other sector of American higher education.
 Our size and mission often separate us from larger public institutions, and our public focus, governance structure, and funding models often separate us from similarly sized private institutions.
 COPLAC campuses face similar needs and challenges in identifying, developing, and recruiting academic leaders who can make a compelling case for the public liberal arts mission.
-To promote leadership capacity at our individual institutions and within the public liberal arts sector of higher education, COPLAC will host a three-day professional development workshop in July 2024 for early- to mid-career department chairs/program directors, including prospective chairs, at COPLAC member institutions.
+To promote leadership capacity at our individual institutions and within the public liberal arts sector of higher education, COPLAC will host a three-day professional development workshop in July 2025 for early- to mid-career deans, associate deans, associate provosts, including prospective deans, at COPLAC member institutions.
 Participants will be able to engage with COPLAC peers to address common challenges, develop professional networks, share resources, and build decision-making strategies.

 “This is an extraordinarily difficult time to be a leader in Higher Ed.
 The opportunity to have these conversations was valuable for me as an individual to have a sense that I am on the right track.”